-Comparison shop for everything you buy or sign up for: groceries, clothes, cars, homes, applicances, and services such as financial advisors, insurance, banks ,credit cards.
-Be as informed as possible about points, rewards and cash-back offerings that encourage more spending than necessary.
+Comparison shop for everything you buy or sign up for: groceries, clothes, cars, homes, appliances, and services such as financial advisors, insurance, banks, credit cards.
+Be as informed as possible about points, rewards, and cash-back offerings that encourage more spending than necessary.

 Negotiate when and wherever possible.
-This goes for shopping and the interest rates on loans.
+Ask for discounts when you go shopping and lower interest rates on loans.
 However, learn to negotiate for higher compensation as well.
-Opportunties are sometimes waiting for you to be more proactive in the bargaining process.
+Opportunities are sometimes waiting for you to be more proactive in the bargaining process.

 Know your wants versus needs.
 You don’t need everything to survive.
-Many items we say we need are really wants we desire like a long vacation or luxurious clothes.
+Many items we say we need are often disguised wants we desire, like buying luxurious clothes or jewelry.

 Don’t go grocery shopping without a detailed list.
-This was a game-changer for us when my husband would come home with loads of unnecessary items all the time.
-Use per-unit pricing to compare items.
+Using a shopping list was a game-changer for us.
+Previously, my husband sans list would come home with loads of unnecessary items all the time.
+Use per-unit pricing to compare things.
 Find coupons online.

 Window shop with friends and buy when alone.

-When car shopping, buy certified pre-owned cars which have been completely inspected, repaired and may have original factory warranties remaining on its life.
-Do your oil changes and maintenance check ups as required.
+When car shopping, consider buying certified pre-owned cars which go through complete inspections, repairs and may have original factory warranties remaining on its life.
+Do your oil changes and maintenance checkups as required.

 Building And Managing Your Credit

 Review your credit report periodically.
 It is available for free from AnnualCreditReport.com on an annual basis.
-You can also get one free report every 12 months to review your credit reports from each of the credit bureaus: Equifax, Experian and TransUnion.
-Then you can review your report more often especially when there are issues.
+You can also get one free report every 12 months to review your credit reports from each credit bureaus: Equifax, Experian, and TransUnion.
+Then you can check your account more often, especially when there are issues.

 If and when you find errors, have the issues corrected as quickly as possible.
 Here’s how you do it.

-Know how the five key categories impacts your credit score.
-Your FICO scores are based on the following percentages:
+Know how the five key categories impact your credit score.
+Calculation of your FICO scores use the following percentages:

 - Payment History – 35%